 It is the territory between Mozambique and Lake Niassa from which it took its name.
 The first to reach the shores of the lake were the Portuguese in the 16th century.
 Gaspar Bocarro touched its southern end in 1616 but no news came of this undertaking and then on 16 September 1859 the English explorer David Livingstone rediscovered it, who then traveled throughout the territory of the western coast of the lake, founding numerous missionary colonies.

-According to Abbreviationfinder, the waters of Niassa were first crossed by a steamboat in 1875.
+According to Abbreviationfinder, an acronym site which also features history of Malawi, the waters of Niassa were first crossed by a steamboat in 1875.
 In 1878 the British began a real exploration in the interior of the country with the “African Lakes Company”, which in addition to extending political-economic sovereignty over the region, used all his means to combat slavery.

 This was not to the liking of Portugal, which invoked sovereignty over the region to itself, declaring that it was within the borders of Mozambique.
 On August 20, 1890, an agreement was proposed to define the boundaries of their areas but since the Cortes did not accept the drafting of the project, lively grievances arose in the country.